Saraya al-Salam

-Saraya al-Salam (سرايا السلام) is an Iraqi Shia militia formed in 2014.
-They are a part of the Popular Mobilization Forces and are a partial revival of the Mahdi Army.
+Saraya al-Salam (سرايا السلام) is a Shia Iraqi militia formed in 2014.
+They were part of the Popular Mobilization Forces and were a partial revival of the Mahdi Army.

 The name Saraya al-Salam means "Peace Companies", to signify this the militia also uses a dove as a heraldic symbol.
 The group's name, together with its logo – which features a dove flying in front of an Iraqi flag – reflects Sadr's effort to maintain a peace with both Sunnis and the Iraqi central government.
-As of 2022, the group's operations are frozen, although it is still active but in smaller scale.
+As of 2023, the group's operations are frozen, although it is still active but in smaller scale.

 History

-Muqtada al-Sadr, son of an anti-Saddam activist Muhammad-Sadiq al-Sadr who, after his newspaper al-Hamza was shut down by Coalition Provisional Authority, founded his first militia organization Mahdi Army that got support from both Sunni and Shia elements of Iraqi society uniting them against the coalition forces in occasions such as First Battle of Fallujah and Siege of Sadr City, the slogans and banners carrying propaganda in support of Sadr and Mahdi army were present in both occasions.
+Muqtada al-Sadr was the son of an anti-Saddam activist named Muhammad-Sadiq al-Sadr.

+The younger al-Sadr, whose newspaper al-Hawza was shut down by the Coalition Provisional Authority, founded a militia called the Mahdi Army, which received support from both Sunni and Shia elements of Iraqi society, uniting them against the coalition forces during the First Battle of Fallujah and Siege of Sadr City, the slogans and banners carrying propaganda in support of Sadr and Mahdi Army were present in both occasions.

-After Siege of Sadr City, Muqtada al-Sadr Sadr and his supporters, the Sadrists, went into silence except for resurgence in different group names such as the Special Groups which did had Sadrist influence however were loyal to Iraqi government eventually with considerable Iranian-influence rather than an independent ideology.
+After the Siege of Sadr City, Muqtada and his supporters, the Sadrists, went into silence except for a resurgence under different group names such as the Special Groups which did had Sadrist influence however, they were loyal to the Iraqi government eventually with considerable Iranian-influence rather than an independent ideology.

 Sadr reformed his militia forces in 2014, to protect Shia shrines from the Islamic State.

 This new militia was almost entirely formed from the Mahdi Army remnants.
 According to Faleh A. Jabar and Renad Mansour, the Sadrists have largely been cut off from Iranian funding.

 In June 2014, these Peace Companies marched in Sadr City, a slum in Baghdad infamous for being the prime Mahdi Army center of operations during the Iraq War.
 In addition to guarding shrines, the Peace Companies participated in offensive operations such as the recapture of Jurf Al Nasr in October 2014.
 They suspended their activities temporarily in February 2015, but were active in the Second Battle of Tikrit in March.